Ethic41/FingerPrint/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```
 Add some data and leave the index finger and middle finger columns empty.
+Now you should be able to enroll and verify fingerprints.